-An application of the described methodology is carried out to the Peloritani Mountains Ionian coastal area, in North-eastern Sicily, Italy (Figure 2).
+An application of the described methodology is carried out to the Peloritani mountains near the Ionian coastal area, in north-eastern Sicily, Italy (Fig. 2).
 The mountain ridge extends longitudinally for about 50 km, with a SW-NE orientation, resulting in peaks higher than 1200 m.
-This area can be subdivided into seven basins: #1 Minor basins between Alcantara and Agrò (70.0 km), #2 Agrò basin (81.8 km), #3 Savoca basin (44.2 km), #4 Pagliara basin (27.1 km), #5 Minor basins between Pagliara and Fiumedinisi (27.1 km), #6 Fiumedinisi basin (49 km) and #7 Minor basins between Fiumedinisi and Cape Peloro (172.9 km).
+This area can be subdivided into seven basins: (1) minor basins between Alcantara and Agrò $(70.0 \text{ km}^2)$ , (2) Agrò basin $(81.8 \text{ km}^2)$ , (3) Savoca basin (44.2 km), (4) Pagliara basin (27.1 km), (5) minor basins between Pagliara and Fiumedinisi (27.1 km), (6) Fiumedinisi basin (49 km) and (7) minor basins between Fiumedinisi and Cape Peloro (172.9 km).

-- 295 The study area belongs geologically to the Calabrian arc and represents the inner chain of the Apennin-Maghrebian mountain belt, and since the middle Pleistocene, the entire Calabrian arc has undergone strong tectonic uplift.
+The study area belongs geologically to the Calabrian arc and represents the inner chain of the Apennin-Maghrebian mountain belt; moreover, since the middle Pleistocene, the entire Calabrian arc has undergone strong tectonic uplift.
 Present-day activity is testified by the strong historical seismicity (De Guidi and Scudero, 2013, and references therein).
-In the area outcropping lithologies consist of (Lentini et al., 2000): (1) phyllites of the Mandanici Units; (2) paragneiss and micaschists of - 300 the Mela Units; and (3) gneiss and paragneiss metamorphic rocks (Aspromonte Units).
-Further information on the geological setting, is given in Lentini et al. (2000); Goswami et al. (2011) and De Guidi and Scudero (2013).
+In the area outcropping lithologies consist of (Lentini et al., 2000) (1) phyllites of the Mandanici units; (2) paragneiss and mica schists of the Mela units; and (3) gneiss and paragneiss metamorphic rocks (Aspromonte units).
+Further information on the geological setting, is given in Lentini et al. (2000), Goswami et al. (2011) and De Guidi and Scudero (2013).

-In the last decade, this area has been hit by highly-damaging diffused shallow landslides.
-Precisely, widespread landslide events occurred in this area on: (I) 15 September 2006 (areas #4, #5, papers archives (cf. e.g. http://gazzettadelsud.virtualnewspaper.it/gdsstorico/), which also present further information on the events.
-Among these events, the one occurred on 1 October 2009 was the most severe.
-On that date, landslides were triggered by a rainfall event of more that 220 mm in less than 7 hours, causing 37 deaths and innumerable injured people, most of them in the municipality of Giampilieri (Ardizzone et al., 2012).
+In the last decade, this area has been hit by highly damaging diffused shallow landslides.
+Precisely, widespread landslide events occurred in this area on (I) 15 September 2006 (areas 4, 5, 6 and 7), (II) 25 October 2007 (area 7), (III) 24 September 2009 (areas 1, 2, 3, 4, 5) and (IV) 1 October 2009 (area 7).
+The associated areas indicated in parentheses have been derived from newspapers archives (cf., e.g., http://gazzettadelsud.virtualnewspaper.it/gdsstorico/), which also present further information on the events.
+Among these events, the one that occurred on 1 October 2009 was the most severe.
+On that date, landslides were triggered by a rainfall event of more that 220 mm in less than 7 h, causing 37 deaths and innumerable injured people, most of them in the municipality of Giampilieri (Ardizzone et al., 2012).